 - Preheat your oven to 400°F. Add in your chopped chicken and frozen green peas to the pot pie mixture and stir well.

-- Take your thawed puff pastry and cover the top of the pot pie filling.
+- Take your puff pastry and cover the top of the pot pie filling.
 I like to cut my puff pastry dough into squares and overlap them on the top to make a pretty design.

 Lillian Brooks says